-Minor thoroughfare means a street, road or highway shown as a minor thoroughfare in the Dekalb County Transportation and Thoroughfare Plan, until such time as the City of Dunwoody adopts its own.
+Minor thoroughfare means a street, road or highway shown as a minor thoroughfare in the Dekalb County Transportation and Thoroughfare Plan.

 Mixed use component means a definable and compact area of a development in a Pedestrian Community district that contains a mix of residential and non-residential uses.